xpdota/triggevent-site/pages/ninth/Ninth-Man-Usage.md

 ![Connected Successfully](Connected.png)

+### Static Domain

+The ngrok URL will change every time you launch ACT, unless you use a static domain.
+NGrok provides one static domain per user for free.

 ## Port Forwarding

 If the raid member is going to use plain port forwarding, the procedure is similar.